Joy Ride (2001 film): Alternate footage

-Joy Ride was produced by Abrams and Chris Moore, while Arnon Milchan, Patrick Markey, and Bridget Johnson served as executive producers.
-The film was shot in Nevada, California, and Utah.

-Release and rights
+Release

 The film premiered in the Special Presentations section of the 26th Toronto International Film Festival on September 9, 2001.
 It was released in the United States on October 5, 2001, and in the UK under the title Road Kill on April 26, 2002, and in Australia as Roadkill.
 The alternate titles were because of the negative connotations of “joy rides” as stealing cars rather than fun roadtrips.

+Home media

 20th Century Fox Home Entertainment released a special edition DVD on March 12, 2002.
+A Blu-ray edition was later issued by 20th Century Fox Home Entertainment on September 10, 2013.

+Ownership and rights

 In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney.
 However, much of Joy Rides underlying rights were with production company Regency Enterprises rather than Fox, and Twentieth Century Fox Film Corporation are not mentioned as one of the copyright holders in the credits.
+(Note: Copyright notice in the credits for Joy Ride, 2001.)
 At the time of the sale, Fox had a 20% stake in Regency Enterprises, and this 20% stake was transferred to Disney when they purchased the Fox entertainment assets.
+As such, and in an effort to appeal to mature audiences instead of just family audiences, it was one of the very first R-rated films released on Disney+, as well as the first ever in the horror genre released on that specific platform in the United States in April 2022, but the decision was eventually dropped by the time it became available in Canada instead.